West Marshall Trojans lean on toughness to reload in 2021

 “Our toughness.
 We might not be the best out there but we definitely are the toughest,” said Peyton Hart.

-“At the end of the day at the end of the game win or lose our goal is the other team will remember who we are coming off the field whether we win or lose and that just has to do with our toughness,” said Hackett.
+“At the end of the day, at the end of the game win or lose, our goal is the other team will remember who we are coming off the field whether we win or lose.
+And that just has to do with our toughness,” Hackett added.

 West Marshall’s brand of football exemplifies that on Friday nights.